jabyrd3/fitbit-grabber/readme.md

 # nest grabber
-Quick and dirty scriplet using express and nightmare to get nest Oauth
+Quick and dirty scriplet using express and nightmare to get nest Oauth test

 # todo
 - [ ] Add more possible actions